 Cash transfer programmes - Independent Expert on human rights and extreme Poverty

 The Independent Expert focused her first thematic report on a human rights approach to cash transfer programmes.
-The report analyses the impact of cash transfer programmes on the enjoyment of human rights and fundamental freedoms by people living in extreme poverty and provides recommendations on cash transfer programmes from a human rights perspective.
+The report analysed the impact of cash transfer programmes on the enjoyment of human rights and fundamental freedoms by people living in extreme poverty and provided recommendations on cash transfer programmes from a human rights perspective.